ericwbailey/empathy-prompts/README.md

 ### Low Bandwidth

 - Close the Chrome Developer Tools
+- You may also have to refresh the page

 ### NoCoffee Chrome Extension

 - To disable:
     1. Click on the extension's icon
     1. Choose the `Reset all` button
+    1. You may also have to refresh the page
 - To remove:
     1. Open Chrome's Preferences
     1. On the sidebar, select `Extensions`
     1. Find the NoCoffee extension and either uncheck `Enabled` to disable the extension, or select the trash can icon to delete it
+    1. You may also have to refresh the page

 ### Screen magnifiers